tzeikob/eslint-config-aargh/README.md

 ![AARGH](./banner.png)

-This package provides a strongly opinionated lint configuration for seriously taken cartoonish development.
+This package provides a strongly opinionated eslint configuration for seriously taken cartoonish javascript development.

 ## How to install ##